Android SDK Overview

 Installation instructions are on the Installation page.

-4. Push Notifications -- Firebase integration, notification configuration, deep linking, action callbacks.
+• Push Notifications -- Firebase Cloud Messaging integration, notification configuration, deep linking, and action callbacks.

-5. In-App Messaging -- foreground toaster-style messages and email collection.
+• In-App Messaging -- foreground, SDK-rendered messages with optional email collection.

 Advanced topics